 Within the Group Challenge experience, users have the ability to keep track of progress, see how other athletes are doing, and view a stream of photos from the challenge.

-Group Challenges are designed to be private and can only be viewed by athletes who are participating in the Group Challenge at that time.
+Group Challenges are designed to be private and can only be viewed by athletes participating in the Group Challenge at that time.

 The group challenge supports the following goal types: